-Incoming graduate students are considered eligible for financial aid upon admission to the university.
+Incoming freshman, graduate, and transfer students are considered eligible for financial aid upon admission to the university.

 Quantitative Measures of Academic Progress

 Students must successfully complete at least two-thirds (66%) of their attempted credit hours at Georgian Court University.
 The following table provides an example of the number of credits a full-time student must attempt and successfully complete each semester.